Johnny (2003 film)

-Johnny is a 2003 Indian Telugu-language martial-arts film written and directed by Pawan Kalyan.
+Johnny is a 2003 Indian Telugu-language martial arts film written and directed by Pawan Kalyan.
 Produced by Allu Aravind, the film starred Pawan Kalyan in the title role, while Renu Desai, Raghuvaran, and Raza Murad played pivotal roles.
 The film revolves around a martial arts coach who decides to use his skills to earn prize money in competitions required to save his wife suffering from blood cancer.

-Johnny was released on April 25, 2003, to mixed to mostly negative reviews.
-Pawan Kalyan's acting was praised but the film didn't do well at the box office becoming one of the disasters in the Telugu film industry.It gained cult status.
+The theatrical distribution rights of Johnny were sold for over ₹21 crore, the highest price ever for a Telugu film at the time.
+The film was released on April 25, 2003.
 It also became the first-ever Telugu film to be released with over 250 prints worldwide including the United States.
+The film was a disaster.
+It became the first flop in Pawan Kalyan's career after seven consecutive hits.
+The film was acknowledged for its stylish presentation and fight sequences, but the writing was criticised.
+Despite the film's commercial failure, its action choreography is considered to have set new standards in Telugu cinema reflecting a more grounded and believable approach to action.
 The film was screened at the International Film Festival of India.

 Plot

 Johnny loses his mother when he was a kid.
 He runs away from his alcoholic father Ravishankar and dysfunctional family.
 Years later, from a small time club fighter, Johnny becomes a mixed martial arts coach.
 One day, a woman named Geetha lodges a police complaint on Johnny for beating up a man.
 Later, she discovers that it was a misunderstanding.
 Both become friends and eventually get married.

 After marriage, Johnny finds out that his wife is suffering from leukemia.
 He relocates to Mumbai to pay for her medical treatment and finds himself in dire need to pay for the medical expenses.
-While competing at an amateur kickboxing competition, Johnny is bought out by the organizer Tatya for a lump some offer to compete with two international martial artists.
+While competing at an amateur kickboxing competition, Johnny is bought out by the organizer Tatya for a lump sum offer to compete with two international martial artists.
 Johnny defeats them and earns a sum of ₹200,000 overnight, which he uses for Geeta's treatment.

 Cast

 Soundtrack

 The music for the film was composed by Ramana Gogula.
 The song "Ee Reyi Theyanadi" is based on the Chitti Chellelu (1970) song of the same name which itself was based on the French song L'amour est bleu (1967).

-Distribution rights
+A critic from Idlebrain.com in an audio review, "Overall, this album with 10 numbers in it calls in for a decent hearing".

+Release

-Johnny worldwide distribution rights were sold for a record breaking amount of 8.1 crore.
-Johnny was released in 325 Theaters worldwide with digital print quality.
+Johnny's worldwide distribution rights were sold for a record breaking amount of over ₹21 crore, the highest price ever for a Telugu film at the time surpassing the previous record of Chennakesava Reddy (2002), which was sold for ₹19.5 crore.
+It was sold for ₹7.5 crore in the Nizam region, ₹4.5 crore in Ceded and for ₹9 crore for the rest of Andhra Pradesh.

+Johnny was released in over 310 theaters worldwide with digital print quality.